Province of German Bohemia: Background

+Proclamation

-With the imminent collapse of Habsburg Austria-Hungary at the end of First World War, Germans in areas of Bohemia with an ethnic German majority declared that they did not want to break away from Austria as the Czechs intended.
-On 27 October 1918, the Egerland declared independence from Bohemia and a day later the independence of Czechoslovak Republic was proclaimed in the Bohemian capital of Prague.
+With the imminent collapse of Habsburg Austria-Hungary at the end of First World War, some German-speaking deputies of the Imperial Council of Austria, as well as local German-speaking officials in areas of Bohemia with an ethnic German majority, were wary of the prospect that they would enter into a minority position if the whole of Bohemia and Moravia were to be incorporated into the new Czechoslovak Republic, which had declared its independence on 18 October 1918.
+These German-speaking politicians made various efforts to prevent German-majority areas in Bohemia from breaking away from the Austrian heartland around Vienna, as the Czechoslovaks intended.
+On 27 October 1918, Egerland declared independence from the Province of Bohemia and a day later the independence of Czechoslovak Republic was proclaimed in the Bohemian capital of Prague.
 On 11 November 1918, Emperor Charles I of Austria relinquished power and, on 12 November, ethnic German areas of the empire were declared to be part of new the Republic of German Austria, with the intent of unifying with the German Reich.
-Appealing to the principle of self-determination the Province of German Bohemia was formed from the part of Bohemia that contained primarily ethnic Germans.
-The capital of the province was at Reichenberg.
+Appealing to the principle of self-determination, the Province of German Bohemia was formed from the part of Bohemia that contained primarily ethnic Germans.
+The claimed capital of the province was at Reichenberg.

+At the Paris Peace Conference, Czechoslovak Foreign Minister Edvard Beneš demanded incorporation of the German-speaking lands, alleging that without these lands Czechia would not survive economically.
+The German-Bohemian lands had been the most industrialized regions in all of Austria-Hungary.
+The Czechs denied existence of a closed German language area, and allegedly distorted demographic maps such that the area between Komotau and Teplitz appeared as Czech-settled.
+At the Paris Peace Conference, proposed border corrections of Bohemia such that Eger, Rumburg, Friedland, and Freiwaldau were to become part of Germany.

-In 1919, the territory of the province was inhabited by 2.23 million ethnic Germans, and 116,275 ethnic Czechs.
+In 1919, the territory of the unrecognised province was inhabited by 2.23 million ethnic Germans, and 116,275 ethnic Czechs.

-Three other sister provinces were formed alongside German Bohemia, also made up of predominantly German-speaking parts:
+Three other provinces were proclaimed alongside German Bohemia, also made up of predominantly German-speaking parts: